trothr/chicory/README.md

 It does not require that software packages be shrink-wrapped for delivery.
 It supports point-and-shoot.

+To date, more than 100 open source packages have been built with Chicory and deployed on more than a dozen different systems (OS+HW combinations).

 ## Features

 With Chicory, we can …